Isame Faciane

-Isame Faciane (born May 11, 1991) is a former American football guard.
+Isame Faciane (born May 11, 1991) is an American football guard.
 He played college football as a defensive tackle at Florida International and was signed by the Minnesota Vikings as an undrafted free agent in 2014.
-He has also spent time with the Buffalo Bills and Houston Roughnecks.
+He has also spent time with the Buffalo Bills, Miami Dolphins, Iowa Barnstormers, Toronto Argonauts, Hamilton Tiger-Cats, Houston Roughnecks, Team 9, and Tucson Sugar Skulls.

 Professional career

 Minnesota Vikings

 Faciane signed with the Minnesota Vikings as an undrafted free agent on May 10, 2014.
 Faciane chose the Vikings because the defensive line coach was Andre Patterson, his former assistant coach at Florida International.
 On August 30, 2014, he was waived by the Vikings and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on December 30, 2014.

 In 2015, Faciane made the transition from defensive tackle to offensive guard.
 On September 5, 2015, he was waived by the Vikings and signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 11, 2016.

 On September 3, 2016, Faciane was again released by the Vikings as part of final roster cuts and signed to the practice squad the next day.
-He was released on October 18, 2016 following a DWI arrest.
+He was released on October 18, 2016, following a DWI arrest.